ShadowMario/FNF-PsychEngine/README.md

 * You can change a note's type on the Editor, it comes with two example types:
   * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
   * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.
+* Multikey support:
+  * You can choose how many keys (through 1-10) specific charts can have.
+  * You can also dynamically change the amount of keys with the "Change Mania" event.
+  * There is no support for 11 keys or more.
+You do not have more than 10 fingers.

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)